laminas/laminas-diactoros/doc/book/custom-responses.md

 ## HTML Responses

-`Zend\Diactoros\Response\HtmlResponse` allows specifying HTML as a payload, and sets the `Content-Type` header to `text/html` by default:
+`Laminas\Diactoros\Response\HtmlResponse` allows specifying HTML as a payload, and sets the `Content-Type` header to `text/html` by default:

 ```php